Tricyclic antidepressant: Chronic pain

 The TCAs show efficacy in the clinical treatment of a number of different types of chronic pain, notably neuralgia or neuropathic pain and fibromyalgia.
 The precise mechanism of action in explanation of their analgesic efficacy is unclear, but it is thought that they indirectly modulate the opioid system in the brain downstream via serotonergic and noradrenergic neuromodulation, among other properties.
 They are also effective in migraine prophylaxis, though not in the instant relief of an acute migraine attack.
 They may also be effective to prevent chronic tension headaches.
+Tricyclic antidepressant are supposed to have effect on reducing mast cell degranulation, thus reducing pain and the symptoms associated with mast cell activation, such as IBS pain; people with IBS exhibit increased mucosal mast cells, elevated tryptase/histamine, and enhanced proximity of degranulating mast cells to enteric nerves, each correlating with subjective pain scores.
+The ability of tricyclic antidepressants that have mast-cell stabilizing effects (such as amitriptyline) to reduce subjective pain score are believed to help not simply by altering mood, but by reducing visceral afferent firing, possibly through attenuation of nerve-mast cell crosstalk.

 Side effects

 Many side effects may be related to the antimuscarinic properties of the TCAs.
 Such side effects are relatively common and may include dry mouth, dry nose, blurry vision, lowered gastrointestinal motility or constipation, urinary retention, cognitive and/or memory impairment, and increased body temperature.

 Other side effects may include drowsiness, anxiety, emotional blunting (apathy/anhedonia), confusion, restlessness, dizziness, akathisia, hypersensitivity, changes in appetite and weight, sweating, muscle twitches, weakness, nausea and vomiting, hypotension, tachycardia, and rarely, irregular heart rhythms.
 Twitching, hallucinations, delirium and coma are also some of the toxic effects caused by overdose.
 Rhabdomyolysis or muscle breakdown has been rarely reported with this class of drugs as well.

+Delayed ejaculation may be experienced by some tricyclic antidepressants such as clomipramine.

 Tolerance to these adverse effects of these drugs often develops if treatment is continued.
 Side effects may also be less troublesome if treatment is initiated with low doses and then gradually increased, although this may also delay the beneficial effects.

 TCAs can behave like class 1A antiarrhythmics, as such, they can theoretically terminate ventricular fibrillation, decrease cardiac contractility and increase collateral blood circulation to ischemic heart muscle.
 Naturally, in overdose, they can be cardiotoxic, prolonging heart rhythms and increasing myocardial irritability.

 New research has also revealed compelling evidence of a link between long-term use of anticholinergic medications like TCAs and dementia.
 Although many studies have investigated this link, this was the first study to use a long-term approach (over seven years) to find that dementias associated with anticholinergics may not be reversible even years after drug use stops.
 Anticholinergic drugs block the action of acetylcholine, which transmits messages in the nervous system.
 In the brain, acetylcholine is involved in learning and memory.